 As long-term practitioners and teachers of Yoga, Meditation, Self-Development and Functional Medicine we know that meaningful and lasting personal transformation requires commitment and investment.
 Our membership packages offer discounted classes in exchange for a one month commitment (you can cancel anytime)

-Monthly Membership's are 1-month packages of either 4, 8 or Unlimited classes valid for all drop-in class on our timetable.
+UNLIMITED Membership is a monthly contract, valid for all drop-in classes on our timetable.
 No long term contract commitment or joining fee required.
-Cancel at any time.
+Cancel any time.